- by Caroline

-As one of the most popular city in Tibet, Shigatse is famous for its natural beauty and human landscapes.
+As one of the most popular cities in Tibet, Shigatse is famous for its natural beauty and human landscapes.
 How about the climate and weather in Shigatse?
-We will show you the travel tip in every season. ...
+We will show you the travel tips in every season. ...

 Lhasa to Shigatse Train Travel